decentraland/adr/content/ADR-253-introduce-depracated-state.md

 Introducing a **Deprecated** status will:

-- Clearly identify ADRs that have been rendered obsolete due to changes in architecture or feature sets.
+- Clearly identify ADRs that have been rendered obsolete due to changes in protocol or feature sets.
 - Preserve the historical context of past decisions while indicating that they are no longer applicable.
 - Reduce confusion among developers and stakeholders regarding the current relevance of ADRs.